 Use of alcohol and tobacco

 Lack of movement

-What To Do To Stay in Early Diagnosis Stage?
+What To Do To Stay in the Early Diagnosis Stage?

-The best and optimum way is to change our everyday behaviours with healthy diet change and daily exercice.
-Then doing the self breast examination after 3 days of the last day of period.
-To write every abnormality down and going into doctor with high awareness stage.
+The best and optimum way is to change our everyday behaviors with a healthy diet change and daily exercise.
+Then the self-breast examination after 3 days of the last day of the period.
+To write every abnormality down and go to the doctor at a high awareness stage.